dome9/cloud-bots/README.md

 ## Setup your Dome9 account

-On Dome9 you must add remediation tags to rules in a compliance ruleset.
+On Dome9 you define remediations, which will apply to selected rules in rulesets, and, optionally, for selected cloud accounts.

-### Configure the rules
+### Configure remediations

-Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.
+Follow these steps in your Dome9 account to create remediations.

-1. In the Dome9 web application, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In Dome9, navigate to the **Remediations** page in the **Posture Management** menu.

+2. Click **CREATE NEW REMEDIATION** (on the right).

+3. Select the ruleset, from the list.
+The new remediation will apply to rules in this ruleset (as selected by the additional selection options).

+4. Select from these options, to select the rules in the ruleset.
+You can select more than one option.
+All selected options will be applied.

+    1.  **Remediate by Rule** - select the rule in the ruleset, from a list;
+    2.  **Remediate by Cloud Account** - select a specific cloud account; if selected, all rules in the selected ruleset, for the selected account, will be selected.
+    3.  **Remediate by Entity** - select a specific entity; all rules in the selected ruleset, that apply to this entity, will be selected.

-2. Select or create a ruleset that will be used for the cloudbots.
+5. Select a CloudBot, from the list.
+This is the remediation action that will be applied to the cloud entities selected in the previous step.

-3. Select the rules for which you want to add a remediation step.

-4. In the Compliance Section add a row with the following string:
-    `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).

-    For example, `AUTO: ec2_stop_instance` will run the bot to stop an EC2 instance.
+6. Optionally, add a comment to the remediation (it will be visible to other users who use this remediation), and then click **SAVE**.

+The remediation will be applied to all entities selected, if compliance rules applied to them fail.

 ### Configure a Dome9 Continuous Compliance policy